AndreRudolph/impulsephp-doc/docs/components.md

 <h5><a id="client_synchronization">Client state</a></h5>

-The main purpose is to show the message to the client and therefor there is a method called **_getClientData_** which returns an array with all contain informations of the component that are relevant for the client.
+The main purpose is to show the message to the client and therefor there is a method called <span class="code-hint">getClientData</span> which returns an array with all contain informations of the component that are relevant for the client.

 <div class="code-header">
 	<div class="container-fluid">